Last updated on May 20th, 2023 at 11:19 pm

 Rose gentians, or Sabatia angularis, gets its name inspired by an Italian botanist, Liberato Sabbati.
 The pink color of the flower represents grace, femininity, tenderness, and happiness.

 White flowers can convey reverence, modesty, freshness, and simplicity.
 The color can be either strong and spectacular or soft and self-effacing.

 - Those who lived in the mountains used gentians to predict whether winter would be severe; the longer the gentian flowered, the harsher the winter would be.

 - Gentian has been an ingredient in liqueurs, bitters, and herbal medication for decades.

 - For generations, painters have waxed poetry about it.
 Emily Dickinson and DH Lawrence greatly liked the flower and wrote lovely poetry about it.

 - Gentians pollinate unusually.
 The buds of some gentian flowers will open once the suitable pollinator pushes them to reveal their inner pistils and stamens, a fascinating feature of gentian flowers.

 - Gentian roots were kept in shoes by mountain farmers in the Alpine regions to help with weak, sweating feet.

-- They die above soil surface and hibernate beneath the earth if disturbed.
+- They die above the soil surface and hibernate beneath the earth if disturbed.

-A gentian represents a wide range of beneficial properties.
-These deep symbolization and meanings give the flower its uniqueness and identity.
+Gentian represents a wide range of beneficial properties.
+These deep symbols and meanings give the flower its uniqueness and identity.